ibrahimkanber/Question-and-Answer-API/README.md

 # Endpoints

-You can use this link to test : https://question-answer-api-restful.herokuapp.com/
+You can use this base URL to test : https://question-answer-api-restful.herokuapp.com/
 ## users

 ## questions